Here are some career stories from EMU economics graduates. These are the type of students who will be your classmates!

 Claudette Monroy (2010)

 After graduation, Claudette interned at the Center for Justice and Peacebuilding with the STAR program.
 She continued to share her story as an undocumented immigrant student in the Harrisonburg community at different immigrant and education advocacy events such as the Newbridges Immigrant Resource Center annual gala, JMU Graduate School of Education, Purple and Gold Connections and the 2011 Court Square DREAM Act Rally.
 Claudette received employment authorization in April 2013 through the Deferred Action for Childhood Arrivals (DACA) and moved to the District of Columbia in June 2013 to serve low income immigrant families at The Family Place as the Family Literacy Program Coordinator and Early Childhood Preschool Instructor.
 Claudette was promoted as the Director of Education in May 2014 to oversee the Family Literacy and Family Wellness programs.
 She is planning to start her Master’s degree in International Education at George Washington University in the fall of 2015.
+She was featured in the Summer 2018 issue of Crossroads.

 Doug Wrenn (2002)

-Doug is originally Harrisonburg, VA, where he graduated from Eastern Mennonite University with BA in Economics.
+Doug is originally Harrisonburg, VA, where he graduated from EMU with BA in Economics.
 Most recently, he is a graduate of the Ohio State with a PhD in Applied Economics from the department of Agricultural, Environmental, and Development Economics.
 He is now an Assistant Professor of Environmental and Resources Economics in Department of Agricultural Economics, Sociology, and Education at Penn State University, where he has a 65% research and 35% teaching appointment.
 The position is co-funded by the Department of Agricultural Economics, Sociology, and Education and the Penn State Institutes of Energy and the Environment.
 Doug was hired to start working with multidisciplinary teams of researchers on issues related to climate, energy, water, and land use.

 During his dissertation, he conducted research as part of the Baltimore Ecosystem